Simplified and Generalized Masked Diffusion for Discrete Data: Generalization to State-dependent Masking Schedules

-where $\alpha_t'$ is the elementwise derivative of $\alpha_t$ w.r.t.\ $t$.
-This generalizes the loss from \eqref{eq:diff-kl-limit}, which can be recovered by choosing $\alpha_t$ as a scalar schedule times an all-one vector.
-For $\numtokens$ tokens the backward model and the loss further generalize similarly to Section \ref{sec:model_objective}; see \Cref{app:grad-est}.
+Here, $\alpha_t'$ is the elementwise derivative of $\alpha_t$.
+This generalizes the MD4 loss \eqref{eq:diff-kl-limit}, which is recovered when $\alpha_t$ is a scalar schedule times a vector of ones.
+For $\numtokens$ tokens, the model further generalize similarly to \Cref{sec:model_objective} and the loss is given in \eqref{eq:genmd4-n}.
+We call this generalized model \textbf{GenMD4}.

 To learn the token dependent masking schedule using ELBO optimization, we parametrize the $m+1$ dimensional function $\alpha_t$ using the polynomial schedule (see \Cref{fig:noise-schedules}) as $ \alpha_{t, i} = 1 - t^{w_i} $ and optimize each parameter $w_i > 0$.\footnote{We only need $m$ learnable parameters $w_i$, for $i=0,\ldots,m-1$, since $x_0$ can never be the mask token.
 For the final mask dimension we can choose an arbitrary fixed value such as $w_m=0$.} The value of $w_i$, through the masking probability $1- \alpha_{t,i}$, determines how fast the token with value $i$ jumps to the mask state.
 Since in the loss \eqref{eq:vec-diff-kl-limit} the distribution $q(x_t|x_0)$ depends on $\alpha_t$ and thus the vector $w$, optimizing $w$ poses a discrete gradient estimation problem~\citep[see, e.g., ][]{shi2022gradient}.
 Naive autodiff leads to biased gradients and pushes $w$ towards zero because the gradients cannot propagate through the (discrete) samples drawn from $q(x_t|x_0)$.
 To fix this, we used the REINFORCE leave-one-out estimator~\citep{salimans2014using,Kool2019Buy4R} to compute low-variance unbiased gradients for optimizing $w$.
 Details are given in \Cref{app:grad-est}.